When teachers are happy, magic happens.

 - What’s the company culture like?

-We strive to nurture a feeling of teacher community, especially important when we work remotely.
-That’s why we have parties for teachers twice a year (our last one was at Sleeping Village), informal “Idea Potlucks” for teacher enrichment, and field trips to teacher shows around the city — on us!
-We love that so many of our teachers are working musicians, and we promote their music on our events calendar.
+We nurture a feeling of teacher community, which is especially important when we work remotely.
+That’s why we have parties for teachers twice a year (our last one was at Sleeping Village), informal “Idea Potlucks” for teacher enrichment, weekly “office hours” via Zoom, a Telegram group chat, and field trips to teacher performances around the city!
+We love that so many of our teachers are working musicians, and we love seeing them in action!

 - Question not answered here?
 Contact Us